 For information on a local transit option for getting around town, visit Catch the Comet.

-If you’re out after dark, Safe Evening Rides can arrange for a vehicle to pick you up and take you to your destination.
+If you’re out after dark, Rides On Demand can arrange for a vehicle to pick you up and take you to your destination.
 This is a complimentary service offered to all university faculty, staff, and students.

 You can cheer for the Gamecocks any time they play in the capital city, and the ride is free!
 Gameday Shuttles are scheduled to get you to and from university athletic events from several locations near campus.
 Show your ID, and the shuttle ride is free.
 All other passengers pay $3 round trip.
 Call 803-777-1439 for information about season passes.